 From the great Merlin, right up to a certain boy who lived, it’s everything you wanted to know about The History of Magic but were too bored to ask in Professor Binns’ class.

-A fast paced, edgy, and momentarily confronting comedic tale of Lainie's relationship with her brain.
+A fast paced, edgy, and comedic tale of Lainie's relationship with her brain.

 Starting in June

 Marveled: An Original Parody Cabaret

 Phill Davies (a passionate fan) explores his own imagination, inspired by his favourite universe of heroes, all under the spotlight of epic proportion and staging.

 Matthew Floyd Jones in - Richard Carpenter is Close to You

 The smash hit, sell out theatrical comedy of Edinburgh Fringe 2017 comes to Melbourne for a strictly limited season.